Themitchell/workshop-react-1-intro-to-react/README.md

 ```

 <!---
-We do not have a pipeline
-We don't use any transpilers... yet!
+We do not have a pipeline, we don't use any transpilers... yet!
 Just plain and simple react
-Probably not how we would build a large app... why?
+This is not how we would build a large app... why?
 Because we like lots of files and organisation
 Build tools are out of scope
 --->